Laura Kenny: Personal life

 She married fellow track cyclist Jason Kenny on 24 September 2016 at a private ceremony in Macclesfield.
 Fellow Olympic gold medallist and teammate Dani Rowe (née King) was one of the bridesmaids.
 In 2016, the couple lived near Knutsford in Cheshire, and their first son was born in August 2017.
 In November 2021, she suffered a miscarriage at nine weeks, and in January 2022, she underwent surgery due to an ectopic pregnancy.
 Their second son was born in July 2023.
-In December 2024, her third pregnancy was announced, and she gave birth to a daughter in May 2025.
-As a married couple, their shared fifteen Olympic medals (twelve gold) is a record, where both spouses are an Olympic gold medalist.

-She is a supporter of Premier League football club Tottenham Hotspur.
+In December 2024, another pregnancy was announced, and she gave birth to a daughter in May 2025.
+As a married couple, they share a record 15 Olympic medals, where both spouses are Olympic gold medalists.
+She is a supporter of Premier League football club Tottenham Hotspur, and ran the London Marathon in April 2026.

 Honours and awards

-Kenny was awarded an OBE in the 2013 New Year Honours, and was later made a CBE in the 2017 New Year Honours, both for services to cycling.
-Both she, and her husband received their CBEs on 25 April 2017 at an Investiture in Buckingham Palace.
+Kenny was appointed an OBE in the 2013 New Year Honours, and was later made a CBE in the 2017 New Year Honours, for services to cycling.
+Both she, and her husband received their CBE insignia on 25 April 2017 at an investiture in Buckingham Palace.
 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 New Year Honours, again for services to cycling.
 Her husband was knighted in the same list, also for services to cycling.
 They were both invested at Windsor Castle on 17 May 2022.

 The Royal Mail promised to paint a postbox gold in the hometown of every British gold medallist at the 2012 Summer Olympics, but they wrongly painted a postbox in Harlow, where she was born, instead of Cheshunt which she considers her home town.
 A second postbox was then painted gold to rectify the mistake.
 Kenny also featured on a commemorative stamp released by the Royal Mail in 2012, which featured her with her Olympic team pursuit winning teammates.

 In 2012, she was given the freedom of the borough of Broxbourne, and in 2013, she was awarded an Honorary Degree from the University of Essex.
 In 2014, the Grundy Park Leisure Centre in Cheshunt was renamed The Laura Trott Leisure Centre in recognition of her achievements.

 In 2024, Kenny was inducted into the British Cycling Hall of Fame.
-In 2025, Kenny was named UK Sportswoman of the 21st Century in a poll held by BBC 5 Live Breakfast.
+In 2025, she was named UK Sportswoman of the 21st Century in a poll held by BBC 5 Live Breakfast.